BLOG AND BLATHER

 At Mancetter (where Boadicea had an unfortunate last stand against the Romans on one side of Watling Street) and fighting a foul northerly breeze. threading through moored boats, you really need a good throttle control the throttle!
 The lever suddenly came unbelievelably free.
 The wire had broken.
 So it was a dive for a convenient bank, tie up to discover what was wrong.

 It eventually took about six hours spread over three days to completely dismantle the system and rebuild it.
-Still a gunter as I've yet to source 1.5mm piano wire to replace the original wire
+Still a gunterjob as I've yet to source 1.6mm piano wire 10' long to replace the original.

 |Posted by PentargonSpringer on April 19, 2017 at 4:35 AM||comments (0)|